 The magic word here is "interventions."
 It’s all about creating workflows where AI supports learners in thinking more critically, rather than just speeding through their work.

-1) Personalized learning paths (adaptive sequencing)
+1. Personalized learning paths (adaptive sequencing)

 In a traditional LMS, everyone follows the same route.
-But with an AI LMS, the journey adapts to each learner:
+But with an AI powered LMS, the journey adapts to each learner:

 - Those who excel in diagnostics can skip the basics.